Call 911 for medical emergencies

 Is this an emergency?

-If your condition is not serious enough to call an ambulance, find a friend who can drive you.
-If you live in university residence halls, contact your house fellow or peer-learning partner (available 24/7).
+If your condition is not serious enough to call an ambulance, find a friend who can drive you or arrange for public transportation.
+If you live in university residence halls, contact your Residence Life staff if you have questions or need additional assistance.

 UHS does not cover hospital inpatient, emergency room, or immediate care treatment provided outside our clinic.
 Emergency room and hospitalization charges are not covered by student segregated fees.
 We recommend that students have hospitalization insurance that includes emergency room coverage, such as the UW–Madison Student Health Insurance Plan.